cy33hc/ps4-ezremote-client/README.md

      must be escaped as
      nfs://192.168.0.1/my%3Fpath?uid=1000&gid=1000

-     - hostname can be the textual hostname or an IP address. hostname is required
-     - port is optional and defaults to 2049 if not provided
-     - export_path is required

      Arguments supported are :
-    uid=<int>         : UID value to use when talking to the server. gid=<int>         : GID value to use when talking to the server.
+     uid=<int>         : UID value to use when talking to the server.
+Defaults to 65534 if not specified. gid=<int>         : GID value to use when talking to the server.
+Defaults to 65534 if not specified.
    ```

  - The url format for WebDAV is